donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 ## High-Level Summary of Analysis
-1. Determined revenue (total sales)
+1. Determined revenue for each store
-2. Found top liquor categories and brands, stores and counties by exploring the Sales table
+2. Determined top liquor categories and brands, and highest earning stores and counties
-3. Found revenue and total bottles sold by month
+3. Determined revenue and total bottles sold by month
 4. Explored possible data errors and excluded NULLS from analysis
 5. Used SQL to clean, catalog, organize and export data for further analysis
 6. Used Excel to analyze and visualize data